dtm-labs/en.dtm.pub/docs/exception/barrier.md

 Business developers write their specific business logic inside busiCall, and call BranchBarrier.Call with it.
 BranchBarrier.Call guarantees that busiCall will not be called in scenarios such as empty rollback, suspension, etc, and that, when the business service is called repeatedly, proper idempotent control ensures that it is committed only once.

-Subtransaction barrier recognizes and manages TCC, SAGA, transaction messages, etc., and can also be extended to other areas.
+sub-transaction barrier recognizes and manages TCC, SAGA, transaction messages, etc., and can also be extended to other areas.

 ## Mechanism

-The mechanism of subtransaction barrier technology is to create a branch transaction status table sub_trans_barrier in the local database, with the unique key of global transaction id - subtransaction id - subtransaction branch name (try|confirm|cancel).
+The mechanism of sub-transaction barrier technology is to create a branch transaction status table sub_trans_barrier in the local database, with the unique key of global transaction id - sub-transaction id - sub-transaction branch name (try|confirm|cancel).

 - Open transaction